fbpx

 • Selected the second Midwestern cohort of National Leaders of Color Fellows.

-• Partnered with Voices for Racial Justice on a year-long training for Arts Midwest staff.
+• Partnered with consultants on a year-long training for Arts Midwest staff.

 • In partnership with the National Endowment for the Arts and the United States Regional Arts Organization Collective, launched ArtsHERE, a new national initiative that invests in organizations that have demonstrated a commitment to equity within their practices and programming.

-• Contracted with The Woke Coach to host a year-long series of equity awareness and visioning conversations with the President & CEO, Board Equity Committee, and staff leadership.
+• Contracted with consultants to host a year-long series of equity awareness and visioning conversations with the President & CEO, Board Equity Committee, and staff leadership.

 • Drafted an organizational Equity Operational Plan.